version 3.1 (2020-02-09 effective March 1st 2020)

-- Reasonable reimbursable expenses include travel, ground transportation, hotel accommodations, network connectivity, and incidentals.
+- Reasonable reimbursable expenses include travel, ground transportation, hotel accommodations, network connectivity (mobile data roaming or WiFi), and incidentals.
 The Board must explicitly approve all travel in advance and the CFO will approve all expenses.

 - Meal reimbursements will be handled on a per diem basis.
 The Board, on a city-by-city basis, will normally announce the per diem meal rate per day in advance in accordance with the rates on the US Department of State website for Non-US Travel or the US Department of Defense website:

 - When attended events include meal service at no extra cost to the traveler, the traveler is encouraged to participate.
 In such cases, a prorated amount (see MI&E Breakdown above) should be subtracted from each day's per diem rate as appropriate.
 Similarly, when meals are paid by FIRST, the traveler must subtract the pro-rated per diem from their travel claim for reimbursement, as appropriate.

 - Day of travel is pro-rated at 75% of the total MI&E per diem rate

 - All other authorized travel expenses are reimbursed on an actual cost basis.

 - All expense reports (see below) must be submitted to email@example.com for approval by the fund holder, and then by the FIRST CFO.
 The Chair must approve the CFO's expenses.

 - The fund holder verifies all expenses for conformance with the FIRST travel policy (this document) and recommends their approval to the CFO (or returns to traveler for modification and re-submittal until acceptable).